The Complete Guide to Online Ordering for Restaurants

 Restaurant reporting gives you visibility into how your off-premise business strategy is working.
 Gathering insights will help you improve your tactics and inform strategic growth decisions in the coming months.

-Metrics like your break-even point, the calculation that pinpoints how much you must make in sales to earn back an investment, will definitely change if you are adding off premise to an existing revenue stream.
-If you’re operating via off-premise only, your cost of goods sold – the cost required to create each of the food and beverage items you sell – should drop, especially if you’re operating with your minimum viable menu.
-You’ll also want to keep an eye on your prime cost because it represents the bulk of your restaurant’s controllable expenses such as vendor payments and staff pay, which are likely to shift during a pandemic.
+Metrics like your break-even point, the calculation that pinpoints how much you must make in sales to earn back an investment, will definitely change if you are adding online ordering to an existing revenue stream.
+You’ll also want to keep an eye on your prime cost because it represents the bulk of your restaurant’s controllable expenses such as vendor payments and staff pay, which are likely to shift.

-By regularly calculating these performance metrics, you can identify areas that require improvement and what to change to bring in more cash flow.
+By regularly calculating these performance metrics, you can identify areas that require improvement and what to change to bring in more cash flow through online ordering.

 When adding a new part to your business, your staff is going to have questions about the role they each play in this new dining experience.
 Be prepared to answer these questions and set aside time to provide guidance throughout this growth.